Farewell to 2023!

 1985 Fidelity IS-650 Turntable

-My father-in-law gave us a Fidelity IS-650 hi-fi cabinet, his from back in the day, which had been in storage for decades and wasn’t working – it needed a good clean and general tune-up, including a new turntable drive belt and stylus, speed switch repair, tape deck service, partial recap, and cleaning all of the controls.
+My father-in-law gave us a Fidelity IS-650 hi-fi cabinet, his from back in the day, which had been in storage for decades and wasn’t working – it needed a good clean and general tune-up, including a new turntable drive belt and stylus, speed switch repair, speed adjustment, tape deck service, partial recap, and cleaning all of the controls.

 1961 Ever Ready “Sky Master” Radio